 This is just part of my story.
 I know what you’re going through.
 I’ve lived through more than my fair share of dieting horror stories and you probably have too, but it can all stop–now.

-Today Plan Z has dieters in over 39 states and ten countries.
+Today Plan Z has dieters in over 42 states and 10 countries.
 The reason our program is so successful is that I’ve taken the education that I’ve learned along with all of my diet failures and have developed a program that works.

 Now I’d love to share it with you.